baraveh/PrimeNumList/README.md

 # PrimeNumList
-An exercise in lists an prime numbers.
+An exercise in java lists and prime numbers.
-Contanins basic node class, the PrimeSet class and Javadoc documentaion.
+<br/>Contanins basic node class, the PrimeSet class and Javadoc documentaion.